-of enzymes).
-The abovementioned 1D models (Dodd et al. (28), Jost (29, 30)) include long-range interaction in a mean-field way and our idea is to couple our "structural" polymeric approach (used in our work concerning epigenome folding) (Fig. 5) and their dynamical spin chain model (Fig. 4).
-Full numerical simulations will be developed by implementing kinetic Monte-Carlo algorithms for the polymer and the chromatin states.
+3.3 Coupling 1D and 3D : the "Living Chromatin" approach and the "nano-reactor" hypothesis Local epigenome assembly relies on the combined action of various enzymes ("chromatin regulators") that are primarily targeted at given DNA sequences to produce either a permissive (by activators) or a repressive (by repressors) transcriptional state around this "nucleation" sequence.
+The ability of these regulators to be secondarily targeted at chromatin fragments carrying the epigenomic state that they catalyze increase the cooperativity of their action leading to the 1D spreading (in "cis") and to an enhanced robustness (stability) of the corresponding epigenomic states (that can be maintained even in the absence of the initial nucleation process).
+In a sense this molecular cooperativity balance the small absolute number of regulators that are effectively acting (or even produced) by an increase of the effective local concentration of enzyme.
+However chromatin is not a 1D object and fragments that are genomically distants can be colocalized spatially leading to a 3D spreading ("in trans") of the epigenomic states : the enzymes recruited at a given chromatin fragment can catalyze the states of all chromatin fragments that are in the spatial vicinity (and not anly genomic vicinity).
+It would correspond to a 1D system (like spin chains) with long-range interactions leading to an even higher cooperativity (again because of an enhanced local concentration of enzymes).
+The abovementioned 1D models (Dodd et al. (33), Jost (34, 35)) include long-range interaction in a mean-field way and our idea is to couple our "structural" polymeric approach (used in our work concerning epigenome folding) (Fig. 7) and their dynamical spin chain model (Fig. 6).
+Full numerical simulations will be developped by implementing kinetic Monte-Carlo algorithms for the polymer and the chromatin states.
 Within such model, the "spin coupling" constant will depend on the spatial proximity and as before, specific volume interactions between monomers will depend on their epigenomic state (Fig. 11).
-Thus, the very interesting and original feature that we will be able to study is the "living" feature of chromatin: due to the ability of chromatin fragments of same epigenomic states to cluster in space, the spatial organization will be dynamically coupled to the 1D assembly of the epigenomic states.
+Thus, the very interesting and original feature that we will be able to study is the "living" feature of chromatin : due to the ability of chromatin fragments of same epigenomic states to cluster in space, the spatial organization will be dynamically coupled to the 1D assembly of the epigenomic states.
 This correspond to a mechano-chemical coupling that will further increase the cooperativity of the enzymatic action of regulators and thus the robustness of the epigenomic domains.
+As discussed in (30, 31),

 We have already obtained significant results and we are currently writing an article on that topic.
-We have developed a kinetic Monet Carlo algorithm to simulated the combined dynamic of the local epigenomic states and of the polymeric chain on a FCC lattice (see above).
+We have developepd a kinetic Monte Carlo algorithm to simulate the combined dynamic of the local epigenomic states and of the polymeric chain on a FCC lattice (see above).
 As a main outcome, we have shown how chain compaction can induce bistability (phase transition from a monostable state to a bistable state) (Fig. 12) and how compaction may help to maintain epigenome compartmentalization.
-The refinement of the model, by notably improving the polymer model (see above) and its application to real biological systems is the project for a new PhD student for September 2016 under our supervision with Daniel.
 It is notably at the heart of the project with Peter Meister concerning dosage compensation of X chromosomes in C. elegans (see below).
 But the scope of application of this model is much wider and it is likely a very well suited framework for studying the Hox gene co-regulation systems among others (see below).